 Capped composite; Jumping ahead to modern day, advancements have been made with composite decking.
 Almost all of the composite decking you can find for sale today is internally composed in a similar fashion, but with significant advancements in the materials and processes used.
 However, the exterior surface of the board is now encapsulated or "capped" with a thin layer of 100% plastic or PVC.
 This thin layer covering the outside of the material makes the surface of the decking no longer porous.
 Therefore, many of the issues that plagued early composites are eliminated.
 The addition of the cap has also increased the price significantly to very near the cost of 100% PVC decking.

 Pros: Economical (usually made mostly from recycled material), very little maintenance.

-Cellular PVC Decking: Also known as plastic decking, it is growing to become a very widely used decking material today, with dozens of different manufacturers jumping on the bandwagon.
+Cellular PVC Decking: Also known as PVC or vinyl decking, it is growing to become a very widely used decking material today, with dozens of different manufacturers jumping on the bandwagon.
 It is made by taking polyvinyl chloride and mixing it with air to create a plastic deck board with a porous core.
 Moisture will never affect it, nor will it stain easily.
 If it does get moldy or dirty, cleaning is very easy.
 It is similar in price to the high end capped composites and the high end hardwood decking.
 To put that in perspective that's roughly three times the cost of pressure treated lumber which is on the total opposite end of the price scale.
 But you get the peace of mind knowing you'll have a near zero maintenance decking material that lasts indefinitely.
-There are dozens of colors to choose from depending on the manufacturer (browns, grays, tans).
+There are dozens of colors to choose from depending on the manufacturer (browns, grays, tans and more).